lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/captcha/readme.txt

 1. the link to the page where the problem occurs
 2. the name of the plugin and its version.
 If you are using a pro version - your order number.
 3. the version of your WordPress installation
 4. copy and paste into the message your system status report.
-Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>
+Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instruction on System Status</a>

 == Screenshots ==

-1. Captcha Settings page.
+1. Captcha Basic Settings page.
+2. Captcha Advanced Settings page.
-2. Captcha Whitelist.
+3. Captcha Whitelist.
-3. Comments form with Captcha.
+4. Login form with Captcha.
-4. Registration form with Captcha.
+5. Registration form with Captcha.
-5. Lost password form with Captcha.
+6. Lost password form with Captcha.
-6. Login form with Captcha.
+7. Comments form with Captcha.
-7. Contact form with Captcha.
+8. Contact form with Captcha.

 == Changelog ==

+= V4.1.9 - 28.03.2016 =
+* Bugfix : Lower-case equivalents for all numbers have been changed.
+* New : Ability to add custom styles.

+= V4.1.8 - 01.02.2016 =
+* Bugfix : Captcha's work in the multisite registration form has been fixed.
+* Bugfix : SQL injection vulnerability has been fixed (thanks to www.ncsc.nl).
+* Bugfix : The bug of displaying captha error when adding a new user in the multisite has been fixed.
+* Update : The French language file has been updated.

+= V4.1.7 - 17.12.2015 =
+* Bugfix : Bug with the definition of type of images has been fixed.

+= V4.1.6 - 10.12.2015 =
+* New : Ability to use images in Captcha.
+* New : Ability to reload Captcha.
+* New : Ability to load list of IP from whitelist of Limit Attempts by BestWebSoft plugin to Captcha whitelist.
+* New : Ability to use whitelist of Limit Attempts by BestWebSoft plugin.
+* New : Ability to set time limit, after which the Captcha can not be passed.
+* Bugfix : Bug with Captcha reloading when forms data handled via ajax was fixed.
+* Bugfix : XSS vulnerability with displaying search results for Captcha whitelist was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
+* Bugfix : XSS vulnerability with user authentication was fixed (thanks to <a href="mailto:colette@wordfence.com">Colette Chamberland</a>).
+* Update : Structure of plugin`s settings page was updated.
+* Update : The French and Hungarian language files were updated.

 = V4.1.5 - 18.09.2015 =
 * New : The whitelist functionality was expanded: Ability to add current IP to the whitelist.